 5.12.030 Stormwater Design And BMP Manuals

-The City adopts as its stormwater design and best management practices (BMP) manuals the following publications, which are incorporated by reference in this Title as is fully set out herein:
+The City adopts as its stormwater design and best management practices (BMP) manuals the following publications, which are adopted as administrative guidance and implementation purposes and shall be maintained by the City.

 Payson City Development Guidelines.